JulianKrese/DS-4002-Project-2/README.md

         - `python -m ipykernel install --user --name=.venv`
         - alternatively, in VS code you may have to define your interpreter as the one located in your venv.
 3) Run
-    - If you want to recreate all final files, run in order...
+    - If you want to recreate all final files, within the base directory, run in order...
         1) `clean_parking_data.py` to re-create the cleaned data
         2) `create_models.py` to re-create the models on the train split
         3) `score_models.py` to re-score the models
-        - for running troubleshooting, ensure you are in the same directory as the files (`cd SCRIPTS`) as the data may have issues loading otherwise.
-            - can run without issue `cd SCRIPTS` and then `python <script_name>.py`
-    - View the output of `score_models.py` to see the resulting accuracies for each model.
+    - View the output in `/OUTPUT/Final`, which includes the models as well as the performance in `model_performance.csv`.

 ### References
 - [1] “Parking Tickets.”
 City of Charlottesville, 2017. https://opendata.charlottesville.org/datasets/0ae373f4c2884abbb296500125bb9d8a_7/explore.